Visyond/website-hugo/site/content/_index.md

   - block:
     - learnMore:
       descr: >-
-        Visyond is a spreadsheet with the familiar syntax of Excel — dynamic arrays, XLOOKUPs and other features you love — that helps you and your team analyze the model, its scenarios, and create interactive visualizations quickly.
+        Use the familiar syntax of Excel — including dynamic arrays and XLOOKUPs — and quickly analyze the model, its scenarios, and create interactive visualizations for your team.
       video: '/video/Create, Compare and Analyze Scenarios On-the-fly - Visyond.mp4'
       videoPoster: '/video/grid_thumbnail.jpg'
       title: 'Keep the flexibility of a spreadsheet'